Demand Curve

 Brought to you by Vidico

-49% of startups use video to showcase their products and boost pipeline.
+49% of tech marketers use video to showcase their products and boost pipeline.

-Vidico interviewed 300+ marketers at Algolia, SocialPilot, Heimdal (and more) to create your cheatsheet for nailing video marketing in tech.
+Vidico interviewed 300+ marketers at Algolia, SocialPilot, Heimdal, and more.
+Consider it your cheatsheet for nailing video marketing in tech.

-Their report is packed with tactics and strategies to boost your engagement, conversions, and ROI with video.
+It's packed with tactics and strategies to boost your engagement, conversions, and ROI.

 Frameworks to decide how to move the needle: From RICE to DRICE